 AAR: Questions that Invite Participation

-The steps for leading After Action Reviews (AAR) are not difficult; however, where a lot of AARs go wrong is the failure to promote a learning environment that encourages all members to actively become involved.
+The steps for leading After Action Reviews (AAR) are not difficult; however, many AARs fail to promote a learning environment that encourages all members to become actively involved.
 A large part of this failure is caused by phrasing questions in the wrong manner.
 That is, when asking questions, they should never be confrontational, but rather invite all the members to participate.
-While there are places for confrontational questions (for example, see Confrontation Counseling), the AAR is not one of them.
-This is because the AAR is a method for improving performance, not an environment for placing blame.
-This accomplished by focusing on Lessons Learned.
+While there are times and places for confrontational questions (for example, see Confrontation Counseling), the AAR is not one of them.
+This is because an AAR is a method for improving performance, not an environment for placing blame.
+This can be accomplished by focusing on Lessons Learned.